-The information provided in this manual is intended to be a basic guideline for the Recipient to follow and should not be construed as inclusive of every conceivable action that should be taken.
-Furthermore, this guide should not be used as a substitute for the federal guidance governing the HOME Program as set forth in 24 CFR Part 92.
+The information provided in this manual is intended to provide basic guidelines for the Recipient to follow and should not be construed as inclusive of every conceivable action that should be taken.
+Furthermore, this guide should not be used as a substitute for the federal guidance governing the HOME Program as set forth in 24 CFR Part 92, the National Housing Trust Fund Program as set forth in 24 CFR Parts 91 and 93, or the state requirements for SC Housing Trust Fund set forth in the SC Code of Laws Section 31-13-400.
 Please read your regulations carefully.
-Recipients that have questions concerning compliance with HOME regulations, should contact their assigned Program Coordinator immediately.
+Recipients that have questions concerning compliance with regulations should contact their assigned Program Coordinator immediately.